 - 8.1 The Chief Officer, along with the Health and Social Care Partnership Senior Management Team continues to manage and review the budget across all areas of the Partnership.
-This team will also continue to focus on delivery of the recovery plan to bring spend back in line with budget planning assumptions. - 8.2 This will be the subject of updates to future IJB meetings.
+The Executive Team will monitor progress in delivering the recovery plan to reduce the current overspend and bring spend back in line with budgets. - 8.2 This will be the subject of updates to future IJB meetings.